w3f/polkadot-wiki/docs/claims.md

 - Your Polkadot account unlocked on Polkadot-JS Apps UI.

 You will be importing your Polkadot address on the Parity Signer to the PolkadotJS apps to interact with the network.
+If you do not have a Polkadot address, please follow the instructions on the Parity Signer section in the [account generation][] page for generating a new Polkadot account.
 All the operations will have to use your phone to sign the transaction and broadcast it via the PolkadotJS apps remote node.

 ### Go to Polkadot-JS Apps